-When You May Want to Fertilize with Macro’s
+When to Fertilize with Macro’s

-We can start our first peak at the planting stage.
-We want to have good root development and growth to start so a regular fertilizer application is the right thing to do here.
-Then there will be a bud stage — right when the flowers are just about to pop.
-At this stage there would be another “regular” fertilizer application.
-After the fruiting and harvest have taken place, the plant may want to go into dormancy, and this is where another fertilizer application may help.
-Plants can go dormant and store energy in order to give a full flush at the time of growth when it is ready to.
+We can start our first peek at the planting stage.
+We want to have good root development and growth to begin, so a regular fertilizer application is right.
+Then there will be a bud stage — right when the flowers are about to pop.
+At this stage, there would be another fertilizer application.
+After the fruiting and harvest have taken place, the plant may want to go into dormancy, and this is where another application may help.
+Plants can go dormant and store energy.
+This gives a full flush when it is ready to go in the Spring.

-When You May Want to Add Minor Elements
+When to Add Minor Element Nutrition